shivamsnaik/ByteStash/README.md

 - Backend: Node.js, Express
 - Containerisation: Docker

+## API Documentation
+Once the server is running you can explore the API via Swagger UI.
+Open `/api-docs` in your browser to view the documentation for all endpoints.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any improvements or bug fixes.